-- The Child Protection and Safeguarding Policy

-- The Child-On-Child Abuse procedures

-- The Staff Code of Conduct

-- Part one and Annex B of 'Keeping children safe in education' (KCSIE 2023) - The Behaviour Policy - The School Attendance Policy, including the safeguarding response to children who have unexplained absences or go missing from education - Appropriate child protection and safeguarding training, including online safety training - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting. - Records will be kept of all future inductions
+- The Child Protection and Safeguarding Policy - The Child-On-Child Abuse and Anti-Bullying procedures - The Staff Code of Conduct - Part one and Annex B of 'Keeping children safe in education' (KCSIE 2025) - The Behaviour & Relationships Policy - The School Attendance Policy, including the safeguarding response to children who have unexplained absences or go missing from education - Children Missing Education Policy - Safe Touch Policy - Restorative Practice procedures and practice - Appropriate child protection and safeguarding training, including online safety training - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns at Turning Point Academy.

+Records will be kept of all inductions

-Following induction, Great Harwood Primary School recognises the need to ensure continual, effective training to staff and other stakeholders.
+Following induction, TPA recognises the need to ensure continual, effective training to staff and other stakeholders.
 We will ensure:-

-- ALL staff, Governors and volunteers will receive Safeguarding Training (at least) annually - The DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided - DSLs will attend DSL training every 2 years and update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis - The DSL, along with Governors and all staff will undertake Prevent awareness training (at least) every two years - That at least one person on any recruitment panel has undertaken safer recruitment training - ALL staff, volunteers and governors will undertake any additional specialised training on matters such as Child Sexual Exploitation, Prevent, Child-on-Child abuse, Online Safety, FGM etc as is deemed necessary by the DSL team and that is particularly relevant to the context and needs of the setting - Any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s - Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school - Detailed records will be held of staff safeguarding training and ensure that no training becomes out of date.
+- ALL staff, Trustees and volunteers will receive Safeguarding Training (at least) annually.
+Regular safeguarding themed training is planned through our annual calendar of planned events, ensuring staff re-visit all aspects of safeguarding training on a 2-year cycle.
+This includes starting the school year with an annual safeguarding update training to keep abreast of any changes to safeguarding policy and procedures. - The DSL/s will provide ALL staff, volunteers and trustees with regular safeguarding updates. - ALL staff, volunteers and trustees will read and show an understanding of any updates that are provided. - DSLs will attend DSL training every 2 years and update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis.

+- The DSL, along with Trustees and all staff will undertake Prevent awareness training (at least) every two years. - That at least one person on any recruitment panel has undertaken safer recruitment training. - ALL staff, volunteers and trustees will undertake any additional specialised training on matters such as Child Sexual Exploitation, Prevent, Child-on-Child abuse, Online Safety, FGM etc as is deemed necessary by the leadership team/DSL and that is particularly relevant to the context and needs of our school.
+We recognise that the needs of our school population may change from year to year, or mid-year. - Any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s. - Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school. - Detailed records will be held of staff safeguarding training and ensure that no training becomes out of date.